- Search The Registry

 - My Account

 *On this date in 1971, Soul Train airs on television.
-This was an African American music-dance television program which aired in syndication until March 27, 2006.
+This was an African American music-dance television program that aired in syndication until March 27, 2006.

 Despite the production hiatus, Soul Train held that superlative until 2016, when Entertainment Tonight surpassed it completing its 35th season.
 Among non-news programs, Wheel of Fortune surpassed that mark in 2018.